saumya9876/ChiCode/README.md

 ## REGISTRATION

-Sign up for the Python or Java tutorials and the virtual hackathon held at the end of the lessons. *
+Sign up for the Python or Java tutorials and the virtual hackathon held at the end of the lessons! *

 [REGISTER](https://docs.google.com/forms/d/e/1FAIpQLScg75TsBWCrEvDgU0xCVGNjvdDetL7K8xNNb3CkI706jPZMcw/viewform) now for lessons and the virtual hackathon.